clmirabent/repo-finder/README.md

 # GitHub Repo Finder

 This project let users to search a github user and display his/her repositories in a list.
-Once the user find the usernme searched, he/she can filter the list of their repositories by name or programming language to find the ones is interested in.
+Once the user find the username searched, he/she can filter the list of their repositories by name or programming language to find the ones is interested in.

-Clicking on search results will take the user to GitHub to explore each of the repositories found and the user profile.
+Clicking on the repository resulted will take the user to GitHub to explore each of the repositories found and the user profile.

 ## 🚀 How to run the project?